-- our plans to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - our ability to raise any current or future funding to meet our capital requirements; - the expected timing of the initiation and completion of our clinical studies for our product candidates; - the size and growth of the markets for our product candidates; - our commercialization, marketing, and manufacturing capabilities and strategies; - any impact of the global COVID-19 pandemic, or responses to the pandemic, on our business, clinical trials or personnel; - geopolitical tensions, including the war in Ukraine, that can disrupt investment, supply chains and the economy generally; - our ability to compete with companies currently producing alternative treatment methods; - the cost, timing and outcomes of any potential litigation involving our product candidates; - regulatory developments in the US and internationally; - the development, regulatory approval, efficacy and commercialization of competing product candidates; - our ability to attract and retain key scientific or management personnel; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property related to our product candidates, as appropriate; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - potential claims related to our intellectual property; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to maintain compliance with Nasdaq listing requirements; - our ability to develop and maintain our corporate infrastructure, including our internal controls; - our ability to develop innovative new product candidates; and - our financial performance.
+- our plans to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the expected timing of the initiation and completion of our clinical studies; - the size and growth of the markets for our product candidates; - · our commercialization, marketing, and manufacturing capabilities and strategies; - · any impact of the global COVID-19 pandemic, or responses to the pandemic, on our business, clinical trials or personnel; - our ability to compete with companies currently producing alternative treatment methods; - the cost, timing and outcomes of any potential litigation involving our product candidates; - regulatory developments in the U.S. and in non-U.S. countries; - · the development, regulatory approval, efficacy and commercialization of competing product candidates; - our ability to retain key scientific or management personnel; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property related to our product candidates, as appropriate; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - · potential claims related to our intellectual property; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to develop and maintain our corporate infrastructure, including our internal controls; - · our ability to develop innovative new product candidates; and - · our financial performance.

-Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
-We discuss these risks in greater detail in Part I, Item 1A.
-"Risk Factors" of this Annual Report on Form 10-K. Given these uncertainties, you should not place undue reliance on these forward-looking statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
-Also, forward-looking statements represent our management's beliefs and assumptions only as of the date of this Annual Report on Form 10-K. We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+In addition, you should refer to the "Risk Factors" section for a discussion of other important factors that may cause actual results to differ materially from those expressed or implied by the forward-looking statements.
+As a result of these factors, we cannot assure you that the forward-looking statements will prove to be accurate.
+Furthermore, if the forward-looking statements prove to be inaccurate, the inaccuracy may be material.
+In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
+We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

-In addition, statements that include terms such as "we believe" and similar terms reflect our beliefs and opinions on the relevant subject.
+In addition, statements such as "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
 These statements are based upon information available to us as of the date of this filing, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely upon these statements.

-Our audited financial statements are stated in United States Dollars ("USD") and are prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP").
+Our audited financial statements are stated in United States Dollars (US\$) and are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The following discussion should be read in conjunction with our financial statements and the related notes that appear elsewhere in this annual report.
 The following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed below and elsewhere in this annual report.